- Model Numbers

 - Minimum transfer rate: 2.5 Mbytes/sec

-- External hard disc compatibility: any self powered external storage drive with at least 2.5Mbytes/sec transfer rate
+- Any self powered external storage drive (up to 2 TB) with at least 2.5Mbytes/sec transfer rate

 - Audio mixer: